 The appointment of locally respected Trustees to the board added to the standing and knowledge base of the company with family members continuing to maintain a strong presence on the board and sub-committee positions.

-Late in 2009 The Chester Link, which in 1993 had seemed a hopeless, or at the least a very ambitious prospect, celebrated 10 years of successful operations – thanks to the efforts of tenants, families, trustees and professional staff.
+Late in 2009 The Chester Link, which in 1993 had seemed a hopeless, or at the least a very ambitious prospect, celebrated 10 years of successful operations – thanks to the efforts of service users, families, trustees and professional staff.